You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 The Future of Cannabis Beverages Looks...Sparkly

-- Consumers are ditching alcoholic beverages for cannabis products with fewer side effects.
+- Consumers are ditching alcoholic beverages for cannabis products with fewer side effects

 Cannabis Beverage FAQs (Because We Know You're Wondering)

-Q: How long does it take to feel the effects of cannabis drinks?
+How long does it take to feel the effects?

-Q: Will cannabis drinks get me high?
+Will cannabis drinks get you high?

-Q: Can I mix cannabis beverages with alcohol?
+Can I mix cannabis beverages with alcohol?

-Q: Do cannabis drinks have calories or sugar?
+Do cannabis drinks have calories?

-Q: How should I store them?
+How should I store them?